-The Department has issued a request for proposals for a three-year pilot program, though the enacted budget only assumes a one-year contract.
-The Governor recommends funding as requested.
+The Department issued a request for proposals for a three-year pilot program, though the enacted budget only assumes a one-year contract.
+The Governor recommended funding as requested.
+The Assembly concurred.

 Substance Abuse Capacity Beds.
-The Department requests \$248,656 less from general revenues for total funding of \$751,244 for the Transition from Prison to Community program, expanding the number of substance abuse beds for prisoners who were recently paroled but would otherwise remain incarcerated because of a lack of treatment beds.
-The Department reports that this activity will be funded as part of either Medicaid expansion or the health benefits exchange.
+The Department requested \$248,656 less from general revenues for total funding of \$751,244 for the Transition from Prison to Community program, expanding the number of substance abuse beds for prisoners who were recently paroled but would otherwise remain incarcerated because of a lack of treatment beds.
+The Department reported that this activity will be funded as part of either Medicaid expansion or the health benefits exchange.
 It did take a full six months of savings because it assumed that some individuals will not purchase health coverage but will still require this service.
-The Governor recommends funding as requested.
+The Governor recommended funding as requested.
+The Assembly concurred.

 Social Services Block Grant - Mental Health Treatment Services.
-The Department requests \$0.2 million more from federal social services block grant funds to support mental health services for total funding of \$1.6 million.
+The Department requested \$0.2 million more from federal social services block grant funds to support mental health services for total funding of \$1.6 million.
 This includes \$1.2 million to The Providence Center for residential and diversion programs.
-The Governor recommends funding as requested.
+The Governor recommended funding as requested.
+The Assembly concurred.

 Mental Health Block Grant.
-The Department requests \$0.3 million more than the enacted level for total funding of \$1.6 million from the federally funded mental health block grant to support services provided by the community mental health centers.
+The Department requested \$0.3 million more than the enacted level for total funding of \$1.6 million from the federally funded mental health block grant to support services provided by the community mental health centers.
 This request reflects available funding and includes \$0.5 million to The Providence Center for diversion programs; \$0.4 million to Mental Health Consumer Advocates/Oasis; \$0.2 million to the Department of Children, Youth and Families; and \$0.1 million to the Kent Center.
-The Governor recommends funding as requested.
+The Governor recommended funding as requested.
+The Assembly concurred.

 Substance Abuse Treatment Block Grant.
-The Department requests \$6.3 million from the substance abuse treatment federal block grant, or \$0.2 million more than enacted to reflect available resources.
+The Department requested \$6.3 million from the substance abuse treatment federal block grant, or \$0.2 million more than enacted to reflect available resources.
 Funding is awarded to community agencies to support local programs and the Department is in the process of providing the updated list of grantees.
 Funding includes: \$1.8 million to Coastline EAP; \$1.5 million to The Providence Center; \$0.5 million to Gateway; \$0.7 million for a new school initiative to address the use of marijuana; and \$0.4 million for the municipal task forces.
-The Governor recommends funding as requested.
+The Governor recommended funding as requested.
+The Assembly concurred.

 Parolee Treatment Grant.
 The Department's request reduces federal funds by \$165,000 to reflect the expiration of the treatment grant that was awarded to The Providence Center.
-The Governor recommends funding as requested.
+The Governor recommended funding as requested.
+The Assembly concurred.

 Transformation Transfer Initiative Grant.
 The Department's revised request includes \$100,600 less than enacted for total funding of \$40,000 to reflect the actual federal transformation transfer initiative grant award that provides peer support services and recovery training at community mental health centers.
-The Governor recommends funding as requested.
+The Governor recommended funding as requested.
+The Assembly concurred.

 Post-Traumatic Stress Services.
-The Department's revised request includes \$401,479, \$94,658 less than enacted to reflect available funding from the federally funded post-traumatic stress services grant awarded to the Kent Center to function as the pilot program for diversion and court services and The Providence Center for peer supports.
-The Governor recommends funding as requested.
+The Department's revised request includes \$401,479, \$94,658 less than enacted to reflect available funding from the federally funded post-traumatic stress services grant awarded to the Kent Center to function as the pilot program for diversion and court services and the Providence Center for peer supports.
+The Governor recommended funding as requested.
+The Assembly concurred.